infinum/eightshift-docs/website/blog/2022-03-04-modifying-blocks.md

 For now, we will add a simple light grey background to see how it looks.
 We'll replace this value later with a CSS variable.
 >**Note:** don't hardcode hex color values directly inside your component.
 Instead, use colors defined in your global manifest.

 You'll notice that the changes are visible both in the editor and on the frontend.
-Since Gutenberg editor has some specific quirks, sometimes you will need to add additional styling only for the editor.
+Since Gutenberg editor has some additional markup, sometimes you will need to add additional styling only for the editor.
 In case we need to override something in the editor for our Quote component, we would simply create **_quote-editor.scss_**.

 ### Adding new colors to your project

-Since the theme currently doesn't have all the colors we need to implement the color theme feature for our block, we have to add a few new colors to our project.
+Because the theme currently doesn't have all the colors, we need to implement the color theme feature for our block.
 We will use the colors already defined in the manifest for icon color, but we need to add lighter variations of those colors to use them for the background.
 Navigate to your global manifest, which is located inside **_src/Blocks/manifest.json_** and add the following values inside `colors`:
 ```json
 {
 	"name": "Light Blue",